NativeScript/plugins/packages/google-maps/README.md

 		* [Removing Tile Overlays](#removing-tile-overlays)

 ## Prerequisites
-1. To use the Google Maps API, you must register your app in the [Google API Console](https://console.cloud.google.com/apis/dashboard) and obtain an API key.
+1. To use the Google Maps API, register your app in the [Google API Console](https://console.cloud.google.com/apis/dashboard) and obtain an API key.

 2. Add the Google Maps API key to your app.

 **Android**

-In the `AndroidManifest.xml` file, add the `<meta-data>` tag with the `com.google.android.geo.API_KEY` as its name and the key as the value.
+To add the API key for Android, modify the `AndroidManifest.xml` file and add the `<meta-data>` tag with the `com.google.android.geo.API_KEY` as its name and the key as the value.

 ```xml
 <application